Education Research Current Organisation and Cooperation NL

 At VU Amsterdam, we attach great value to international collaboration.
 This is crucial for top-level research and high-quality academic education.
 As well as opportunities – for research, education, innovation and open knowledge sharing – it also entails risks.
 Universities are a popular target for acquiring sensitive knowledge and technologies.
 A possible consequence of this is the undermining of academic freedom and censorship (including self-censorship).

 Read here how VU Amsterdam approaches knowledge security and what, as an employee, you should look out for.
-The page provides clarity about what steps should be taken when entering into, extending or evaluating an international collaborative partnership.
-The VU Amsterdam knowledge security framework is the governing principle on this and is a useful guide on asking the important critical questions about the background of the foreign partner organisation or customer (due diligence).
-As well as the framework, there are several tools available on foreign travel and on appointing people (see the bottom of the page).
+The page provides clarity about what steps should be taken when (1) entering into, extending or evaluating an international collaborative partnership and (2) hiring of and working with people, and providing courtesy privileges (hospitality agreement).
+The VU Amsterdam knowledge security framework is the governing principle on this and is a useful guide on asking the important critical questions about the background of the foreign partner organization, client or person (due diligence).
+As well as the framework, there are several tools available on foreign travel and on appointing people (see 'Factsheets that can help create a safe knowledge environment').

 Contact persons knowledge security